 manages BC’s organ donor registry and is responsible for all transplantation activity in the province.
 Its overall goals are to increase organ donation; reduce the number of patients on the transplant waitlist; and improve care delivery to patients and donor families.
 As of today, 324 heart transplant recipients receive post-transplant care in BC.
 The youngest heart transplant recipient in BC was 26 days old, and the oldest recipient was 72 years old.
 The longest living BC heart transplant recipient received his transplant 30 years ago.
 Before 1996, the five-year post-heart transplant survival rate was 65 per cent.
 Today, it is more than 80 per cent.

 provides expert care to care to children living with congenital and acquired heart disease.
 A multi-disciplinary team of experts work together to provide exemplary services spanning from antenatal diagnosis to early adulthood care.
 The centre also plays an active role in educating and training student nurses, allied health professionals and physicians.

 provides comprehensive care for women with heart disease, and those at risk of developing heart disease.
 An interdisciplinary team provides two programs - one at BC Women's for preventative care for at-risk women and the other at Vancouver General Hospital for therapy and diagnoses.
 Services include: heart disease screening, diagnosis, and treatment; perinatal diagnosis/management; risk assessment and management; lifestyle adjustment and coaching; counselling; and cardiology consultation.

-In 2017, BC Emergency Health Services
+BC Emergency Health Services

 paramedics responded to 7,101 suspected cardiac arrests.
 Without immediate help, a victim of sudden cardiac arrest suffers brain damage within three minutes.